-This is maybe the oddest moment of my life but it is far from the most important.
-It is an indelible, insoluble small mystery shaped like a child’s brag.
-What I love about this story is that it offers no really sensible resolution, nor does it actually appear to mean anything in particular.
-It’s merely absurd and impossible but obvious to the naked eye, on an otherwise ordinary Spring day.
+This is maybe the oddest moment of my life but it is also far from the most important.
+It is an indelible, insoluble small mystery shaped like a child’s ridiculous brag.
+What I love about this story is that it offers no sensible resolution, nor does it actually appear to mean anything in particular.
+It’s absurd and impossible but obvious to the naked eye and witnessed by dozens on an otherwise ordinary Spring day.
 This story takes place in Greenville, South Carolina.

 There’s the pitch, I hit the ball solidly.
 It sailed away from the baseball diamond all the way to the playground where it hit the middle of a HUGE tree as tall as a four-story building, and too big for me to put my arms around.
 The ball went THOK off the tree as I ran.
 As I neared first base there was a huge splintering CRACK and the tree collapsed cinematically across the playground which, thank god, was empty of kids.

 The game was called on account of amazement.